surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * Anyone can build an Ethernet network
 * Most configuration is made without configuration from us
 * Most network admins can just take a switch out the box and the network works instantly
-* The real work is trying to understand what is hppening when things go wrong - optimising performance or improving security
+* The real work is trying to understand what is happening when things go wrong - optimising performance or improving security

 # 3. Internet Protocol